-pERC discussed the registered clinician input that noted that enasidenib would be a much-needed option for patients with R/R AML with IDH2 gene mutation. pERC also noted that both registered clinicians and the CGP stated that enasidenib may be used as a bridge to stem cell transplant. pERC discussed that a proportion of patients proceeded to transplant, and that the median survival of these patients was more favourable than the pooled phase I/II cohort in Study AG221-C-001 (23.6 months versus 8.8 months). pERC considered this to be promising evidence.
+pERC discussed the registered clinician input that noted that enasidenib would be a much-needed option for patients with R/R AML with IDH2 gene mutation. pERC also noted that both registered clinicians and the CGP stated that enasidenib may be used as a bridge to stem cell transplant. pERC discussed that a proportion of patients proceeded to transplant, and that the median survival of these patients was more favourable than the pooled phase I/II cohort in Study AG221-C-001 (23.6 months versus 8.8 months). pERC considered this to be promising evidence. pERC noted the registered clinician's feedback that enasidenib would be a nice-to-have option, and also noted that it acknowledged the limitations in the submitted non-randomized trial.

-pERC deliberated on patient advocacy group input, which indicated that patients with AML value treatments that can manage disease-related symptoms and improve QoL. pERC noted that patients who provided input had no experience with or knowledge of enasidenib but understood that patients expected that most of the cancer-related symptoms they experienced would be managed by enasidenib. pERC discussed that enasidenib is an oral treatment, which may be easier to take and would not require as much personal and caregiver time and as many resources (e.g., trips to the hospital) compared with receiving IV or subcutaneous chemotherapies. pERC acknowledged that the favourable transfusion independence with enasidenib may translate to less hospitalization, less fatigue, and less bruising for patients. pERC concluded that enasidenib aligns with patient values as it manages some disease-related symptoms and offers ease of administration, which may translate to improved QoL.
-However, pERC noted that the impact of enasidenib on patients' QoL compared with other treatments is unknown.

-pERC deliberated upon the cost-effectiveness of enasidenib and concluded that enasidenib is not costeffective when compared with conventional care regimens (CCRs). pERC noted that the Economic Guidance Panel's (EGP's) incremental cost-effectiveness ratio (ICER) estimate was substantially greater than the submitter's base case as a result of the changes made by the EGP using the actual enasidenib treatment duration from the trial, the EFS modelled with individual Weibull curves, a five-year time horizon, the costs of all patients with R/R AML receiving next generation sequencing (NGS) panel at least one time to identify the IDH2 mutation, and the local current price for a day in the hospital. pERC noted several limitations in the submitted analysis, particularly, the indirect comparison informing the economic model had considerable limitations, the uncertainty of treatment duration with enasidenib, and the lack of robust indirect or direct comparative effectiveness estimates for OS, all of which resulted in uncertainty in the ICER estimate. pERC also considered that enasidenib has an extremely high cost and would need a substantial price reduction to improve the cost-effectiveness.
+pERC deliberated on patient group input, which indicated that patients with AML value treatments that can manage disease-related symptoms and improve QoL. pERC noted that patients who provided input had no experience with or knowledge of enasidenib but understood that patients expected that most of the cancer-related symptoms they experienced would be managed by enasidenib. pERC discussed that enasidenib is an oral treatment, which may be easier to take and would not require as much personal and caregiver time and as many resources (e.g., trips to the hospital) compared with receiving IV or subcutaneous chemotherapies. pERC acknowledged that the favourable transfusion independence with enasidenib may translate to less hospitalization, less fatigue, and less bruising for patients. pERC concluded that enasidenib aligns with patient values as it manages some disease-related symptoms and offers ease of administration, which may translate to improved QoL.
+However, pERC noted that the impact of enasidenib on patients' QoL compared with other treatments is unknown. pERC discussed the feedback from the patient group regarding the benefit of enasidenib and noted patients' desire for additional treatment options for this patient population. pERC acknowledged that the results of the phase pERC deliberated upon the cost-effectiveness of enasidenib and concluded that enasidenib is not costeffective when compared with CCRs. pERC noted that the Economic Guidance Panel's (EGP's) incremental cost-effectiveness ratio (ICER) estimate was substantially greater than the sponsor's base case as a result of the changes made by the EGP using the actual enasidenib treatment duration from the trial, the EFS modeled with individual Weibull curves, a five-year time horizon, the costs of all patients with R/R AML receiving next-generation sequencing (NGS) panel at least one time to identify the IDH2 mutation, and the local current price for a day in the hospital. pERC noted several limitations in the submitted analysis, particularly, the indirect comparison informing the economic model had considerable limitations, the uncertainty of treatment duration with enasidenib, and the lack of robust indirect or direct comparative effectiveness estimates for OS, all of which resulted in uncertainty in the ICER estimate. pERC also considered that enasidenib has an extremely high cost and would need a substantial price reduction to improve the cost-effectiveness.